Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: The constraint zero defect quantum electric charge

-In this third part we assume as prerequisite the knowledge of the previous two parts \cite{PRAS28}.
-In the following theorem we identify a constraint in $\widehat{(YM)}[i]$ where live quantum nonlinear propagators with zero lost quantum electric-charge.
+In this third part we assume as prerequisite the knowledge of the previous two parts \cite{PRAS28, PRAS29}.
+In the following theorem we identify a constraint $\widehat{(YM)}[i]_{\blacksquare}$ that must satisfy nonlinear quantum propagators in order should be with zero defect quantum electric-charge.
+Furthermore a sub-equation $\widetilde{\widehat{(YM)}[i]_{\bullet}}\subset \widehat{(YM)}[i]$ is identified where live nonlinear quantum propagators without mass-gap.
 Some interesting applications are also considered that give a new mathematical support and justification to recent exotic experimental results like the so-called $Zc(3900)$ exotic decay.\cite{ABLIKIM, LIU}